 If you have ever felt that Christmas as a holiday lacked some true Spirit, or if your typical Decembers are more about survival than renewal, you may really need it.
 In fact, needing it is the reason we were given Advent in the first place.
 The ancient Church, in her wisdom, recognized that the arrival of God in human form was not just a casual appearance, but an event that has altered the course of history, giving us hope in the darkest of times.
 And, as such, this Advent of God is not to be bound by one day, but requires a whole season to prepare us to receive Christ into our hearts, our homes and our communities.
 It is our hope that these Advent guides will rekindle old memories of the Christmas Season but also created new ones.

-Write to “mike-at-steeltoaster-dot-org” for more information.
+Write to “urbanskyepub[at]gmail[dot]com” for more information about printed advent guides.
 (We know that you know what the real email address looks like—this weird form is so the bots don’t find it and send us loads o’ spam.
 Thanks.)

 Most people don’t get to choose family.
 The lone exception to that rule would be Jesus Christ.
 Being the God-Man, He could have chosen whom his ancestors would be.
 The Gospel of Matthew starts with an overview of Jesus’ family history.
 Wherever a woman pops up, something questionable happened.
 (And it’s not the women who end up looking bad—it’s usually the men.)
 This Advent study will be like going to Grandma’s house for Christmas dinner and then, all of a sudden, one of the relatives starts bringing the family’s dirty laundry out for display while everyone is eating at the table.
 If Jesus chose these kinds of people to be his ancestors, then He obviously won’t have a problem with us as his family.